microsoft/vscode-extension-samples/.github/SAMPLE_GUIDELINE.md

 - 2.1: Each README should start with a short sentence / paragraph that describes what the extensions is and what it is meant to illustrate.
 - 2.2: If the sample has a corresponding guide, it should link to the guide.
 - 2.3: If the illustrated functionality is visual, a gif/image should follow the explanation.
 (File should be demo.png/gif/jpg.
-Use Dark+ theme)
+Use default Dark+/Light+ theme)
 - 2.4: A `VS Code API` section listing the illustrated API, Contribution Points and Activation Events.
 - 2.5: A `Running the Sample` section should describe the actions to run the sample.